shanemileham/levelupmylife/_content/personal-development/personal-branding.md

   - What are your hidden passions and interests that you don’t openly talk about in a professional setting?
   - What makes you different than the other people with a similar mission?
 - **Qualities/Benefits**
-  - Write an elevator pitch for yourself.
-Make sure to include (either explicitly or implicitly) your mission, goal, and values.
+  - Write an elevator pitch for yourself
+    - Make sure to include (either explicitly or implicitly) your mission, goal, and values.
 Bonus points if you tell part of a story.
+    - State what you do for people, your proof of value, and include a call to action (business card, challenge you're facing, etc.)
   - Create a contact plan to reach out to each person in your audience.